Enabling infrastructure and essential services for remote NT communities (Wadeye, Tiwi Islands, Jabiru)

-This initiative addresses infrastructure problems in three remote regions of the Northern Territory:
+This proposal identifies infrastructure problems in three remote regions of the Northern Territory:

 - Jabiru, and the Arnhem Highway, which connects Jabiru to Darwin.

 - Wadeye (Port Keats) and other nearby remote communities, and the Port Keats Road, which connects Wadeye to Darwin.

 These remote communities lack the infrastructure required for sustainable economic and social development.
 For example: